-Discussing the results of a survey Asking your partner about their results
+Discussing the results of a survey

+Asking about someone's results

-- So, did you come out as more rightbrained or more left-brained?
+- So did you come out as more rightbrained or more left-brained?

 - Would you say the results were accurate?

-- · What makes you say that?
+- What makes you say that?

 - · Are the results what you expected?

 - Are you pleased with your results?